brunorijsman/quantum-internet-hackathon-2022/README.md

 on the quantum Fourier transformation.
 The Fourier transformation is also known as [harmonic analysis](https://en.wikipedia.org/wiki/Harmonic_analysis).

-We chose "_Feasible and Doable_" as the motto for our team.

 # Team Project: Distributed Quantum Fourier Transformation

 The team Q-Harmonics project for the QIH 2022 hackathon is to implement a distributed version of